Generative Flows with Invertible Attentions: Conclusion and Future Work

-This work was supported in part by the ETH Z\"urich Fund (OK), an Amazon AWS grant, and an Nvidia GPU grant.
-Suryansh Kumar’s project is supported by ``ETH Z\"urich Foundation and Google, Project Number: 2019-HE-323'' for bringing together best academic and industrial research.
-The authors would like to thank Andreas Lugmayr from ETH Z\"urich for valuable discussions.
+{\textbf{Acknowledgments.}} This work was supported in part by the ETH Z\"urich Fund (OK), an Amazon AWS grant, and an Nvidia GPU grant.
+Suryansh Kumar’s project is supported by ``ETH Z\"urich Foundation 2019-HE-323, 2020-HS-411'' for bringing together best academic and industrial research.
+This work was also supported by the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant (MSS21C002).
+The authors would like to thank Andreas Lugmayr for valuable discussions.